dive-be/nova-linkable-field/README.md

     ),
 ```

+You can call the `withLinkable` method multiple times if you want to have multiple link options.

 ### Setting up the model

 First, let's start off with the **link** class, which is the originator.
 It needs the `InteractsWithLinks` trait.